 With the permission of the museum’s board, Adovasio and his archeology students began work at the site.
 When the team commenced excavating, they expected to dig only a few feet before hitting bedrock.
 They uncovered beer cans, then glass bottles, then colonial-era glass.
 But most importantly, they did not hit bedrock, which would have ended their excavation.
 What they uncovered next was initially disappointing, as they had uncovered rock, but Adovasio and his group of students wisely realized that this was some rubble from the rock shelter’s roof that had fallen thousands of years ago and the possibility that even more remnants from past civilizations may still be waiting to be uncovered.

-What they found after that rocked the archeological world, no pun intended.
-It had been theorized that the first inhabitants came to North America from Asia via a land bridge—one that no longer exists–13,000 to 13,500 year ago.
+What they found after that rocked the archeological world.
+It had been theorized that the first inhabitants came to North America from Asia via a land bridge, one that no longer exists, about 13,000 to 13,500 years ago.
 These people were known as the Clovis people.
 Evidence of these people had been found in New Mexico in the early 1900s.
 However, the team of scientists at Meadowcroft were unearthing implements and artifacts that were at least 12,000 years old.
 When they dug deeper, they began to uncover points, or sharpened stones used as tools, that were unlike any seen before in North America.
 These points, called the Miller Lanceolate Projectile Points in honor of Albert Miller, gave evidence that there were advanced toolmakers living in the area before the Clovis peoples, calling into question the theory of how humans came to North America.
-Digging beyond where the Miller Point was found, Adovasio and his team found a tool named the Mungai knife, which would be the oldest artifact found there so far.
+Digging beyond where the Miller Point was found, Adovasio and his team found a tool named the Mungai knife, which is the oldest artifact found there so far.
 It is believed to date back 16,000 years.
 The Smithsonian Institution conducted radiocarbon dating on it, which confirmed the team’s findings.

 According to an article in Humanities magazine, to date, an astonishing 10,000 artifacts have been recovered from the Meadowcroft Rockshelter dig as well as more than 950,000 animal bones and more than 1.4 million plant remains.